Has this happened to you?

 You go to the bathroom to urinate, and you notice that the toilet bowl is filled with bubbles?

-At this point, you start wondering whether bubbles in urine are a normal thing, or you are suddenly peeing champagne.
+At this point, you start wondering whether bubbles are a normal thing, or you are suddenly peeing champagne.

 They are not a big deal, and if you thought that the moment you saw them in your toilet bowl, that is great.